ErasmusUniversityAutolab/FEB22012-StyleGuide/styleguide.md

 ### Proper Javadoc Comments

 You should write Javadoc comments to document public *classes* and *methods*.
 It is not allowed to write Javadoc comments in other locations.
 Regular comments are allowed.
+We have a [seperate document](javadoc.md) that explains in detail how you should write Javadoc comments during this course.
 The following code fragment contains some examples:

 ```{.java}
   @Override